Of all the things to do in Sabah, most are related in some way to nature.

 Today, Sandakan Memorial Park provides a sober but wide-ranging account of the marches and is absolutely a must-see when you visit here, especially if you are, as I was, unaware of this somber event.
 This short documentary (the quality is poor but the message powerful) will tell you a bit more about the Death Marches, and you can read more here.

-While in Sandakan I did pick up a copy of Land Below the Wind and loved it (as long as you accept it was written nearly 100 years ago, when sensitivities were different).
+While in Sandakan, I picked up a copy of Land Below the Wind and loved it (as long as you accept it was written nearly 100 years ago, when sensitivities were different).
 It succeeded in plunging me into what Borneo must have been like during that time, complete with colonial attitudes and details of everyday life.

-Her former home has been turned into a museum well worth visiting, filled with original furniture and mementoes of her years there.
-Unfortunately you cannot take photos inside but you should still visit.
-Then top it off with a typical British meal at the English Tea House on the premises: you can order fish and chips, or a cream tea, in case you're feeling nostalgic for British colonial days.
+Her former home has been turned into a museum well worth visiting, although the furniture are reproductions, the originals having been destroyed in the war.
+Unfortunately, you cannot take photos inside but you should still visit.
+Then top it off with a typical British meal at the adjacent English Tea House: you can order fish and chips, or a cream tea, in case you’re feeling nostalgic for British colonial days.